Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to showcase its cozy accommodations and welcoming atmosphere through a clean, user-friendly design.
+This project showcases a fully custom WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight its cozy accommodations and inviting atmosphere with a clean, user-friendly interface.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)